splunk/splunk-operator/docs/Images.md

 ```

-## A sample script to push images
+## A simple script to push images

-A sample script `build/push_images.sh`  is included with the opertor to push Docker images to multiple remote hosts using SSH.
+The script `build/push_images.sh`  is included to push Docker images to multiple remote hosts using SSH.
 The script takes the name of a container and an image path, and pushes the image to all the entries in `push_targets`.

 To use the script: